The 2D6 System

 Slow check: 2D6 + Stamina Modifier >= 7 + Effect's Power Level Modifier

-Regardless of the result of the checks, fast creatures will count the turn as one plus the number of haste effects for the purposes of hunger and thirst tracking.
+Regardless of the result of the checks, fast creatures will count each action as one plus the number of haste effects for the purposes of hunger and thirst tracking (e.g a character equipped with Ring of Haste would use (1 + 1) x 2 = 4 food and water per each action, or 8 per turn if the haste effect takes place).

 Creatures may be affected by multiple speed effects at the same time.
 The order in which the effects are handled makes it possible for a slow effect to cancel the normal action thus canceling all haste effects.
 For example, if a creature is affected by two haste effects and one slow effect, the creature may be able to act once, twice, or not at all.